 </picture>

-Convert CSS Background Images — only if you use CSS background images in the HTML tags style attribute.
+- Convert CSS Background Images — converts images into CSS background (in the HTML tags style attribute).

 e.g.